hazelcast/hazelcast/site/docs/design-docs/021-sql-rolling-upgrade.md

 member, we need to forward the authentication information to the coordinating member.
 Therefore we add `Collection<Principal>` to the `SqlExecuteOperation`.
-If this collection is not null, the recipient will check if som of the principals has access to the objects referenced in the query.
+If this collection is not null, the recipient will check if some of the principals has access to the objects referenced in the query.
 If this collection is empty, the query will be rejected (no access to anything).

 ## Implementation parts